ashish1269/case-class-pattern-matching-scala-assignment/README.md

 Course :
 	name 				//Name of the course
-	id 					//ID of the course (can be String or Number, whatever you like) category			//category of the Course (like zoology, physics
+	id 				//ID of the course
+	category			//category of the Course (like zoology, physics
 					//hons, electrical engg etc)

 ```
 Objective 1:<br/>